Forest Coach Lines: Fleet

+Forest Coach Lines' Sydney depot was located at Terrey Hills with a small fleet stored at Cromer.
+Regional New South Wales depots were located at Coffs Harbour, Sawtell (Toormina), Woolgoolga, Narrabri and Wee Waa.

-As of July 2022, the combined fleet consists of 250 buses and coaches.
+As of November 2022 prior to rebranding of the Sydney operations to CDC NSW, the combined fleet consisted of 255 buses and coaches, with 175 in Sydney and 80 in regional NSW.

+As of March 2025, the fleet in the remaining regional New South Wales depots consists of 86 buses.

 Forest Coach Lines built up its fleet with Leyland buses.
 In 1972 it placed the first Volvo in Sydney in service.
 Since then most purchases have been on Volvo or Mercedes-Benz chassis.
 In March 2013 two Bustech CDi double deckers were introduced.

 When the business was renamed Forest Coach Lines in February 1964, a new white and green livery was introduced.
 These remained the fleet colours until 2013 when as part of its new regional bus contract Forest was required to adopt the Transport for NSW white and blue livery.

 Routes operated in Sydney

+As at time of rebranding to CDC NSW (in 2023):